What’s The Problem with Disposable Plastic Bags Anyway?

 Disposable plastic bags are deserving of the bad reputation they’ve garnered.
 They use up valuable non-renewable resources during the manufacturing process while also releasing dangerous greenhouse gases, and they are not biodegradable, so they never really go away.

-Looking for Reusable Bags for your business, brand or retail outlet?
-We’re glad you stopped by.
-Click HERE for your options!
+Looking for Reusable Bags for your business, brand, or retail outlet?
+Check out our many options!

 Disposable Plastic Bags and Landfills Don’t Mix